ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. Navigate to [Observability](https://{DomainName}/observe/) page and click **Logging**.
 1. Click on **Edit log resources** next to the service which you created earlier and select **Kubernetes**.
-1. Copy and run the first command on a terminal where you have set the `KUBECONFIG` environment variable to create a kubernetes secret with the LogDNA ingestion key for your service instance.
+1. Copy and run the first command on a terminal where you have set the `KUBECONFIG` environment variable to create a Kubernetes secret with the LogDNA ingestion key for your service instance.
 1. Copy and run the second command to deploy a LogDNA agent on every worker node of your Kubernetes cluster.
 The LogDNA agent collects logs with the extension **.log** and extensionless files that are stored in the */var/log* directory of your pod.
 By default, logs are collected from all namespaces, including kube-system, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.
 1. After you configure a log source, launch the LogDNA UI by clicking **View LogDNA**.
 It may take a few minutes before you start seeing logs.